cloudmesh-community/book/chapters/prg/julia/julia-parallel.md

 # Parallel Computing

-Though not intended as a replacement for Hadoop, parallelism in Julia is fairly straight-forward. [www-wired]
+Though not intended as a replacement for Hadoop, parallelism in Julia is fairly straight-forward [@www-wired].

 ## Coroutines or Tasks

 Julia is optimized for high performance computing in a distributed environment.

 One method of parallelism in Julia is constructed via Coroutines which use communication primitives  to communicate between processes.
-The Channel function in
-Julia makes passing variables, results, and objects between tasks possible.
+The Channel function in Julia makes passing variables, results, and objects between tasks possible [@www-julialang].
-[@www-julialang].
 To create a Channel of size(int) we pass in:

 ```julia
 c1 = Channel(32)
 ```

 We can also specify a Type{T} before the size, though if not specified, the Channel can hold any type object.
 Type declaration in Julia is important.
 The Julia documentation [@www-julialang] provides a simple example of creating results in one Channel and taking them into a second Channel.

 ```julia